malk/malk.github.com/source/_posts/2012-10-31-what-is-an-elastic-datastore.markdown

 « *rate* of how much *something* follows another. »

-Think about two objects, attached to each other by a rubber band : when one of them moves, the other follows.
+Think about two objects, attach each other by a rubber band: when one of them moves, the other follows.
 Not immediately, not in the same speed (because in the beginning the rubber band will stretch instead of pull) but follows anyway.